Trading-Tiger/Telegram-BSC-Sniper/README.md

 - eth-abi
 - numpy

-You can install these dependencies by running `pip install telethon web3 eth-abi numpy`.
+You can install these dependencies by running `pip install telethon web3 numpy`.

 You will also need to provide a `Settings.json` file with your Telegram app ID and hash, your Metamask address and private key, and some other configuration options.
 Additionally, you may need to update the `blacklist.json` file with any tokens that you want to exclude from the sniper.